 It’s nice to have the freedom to work from a different environment and spend more time with family; however, it’s also important that members of a team are working in the same room where ideas can bounce off each other.
 Larger corporations have to find the balance between telecommuting and working from a designated location for their employees.
 The idea of remote working among full-time employees is still relatively fresh, and while it’s enchanting, adjustments need to made to the methodology for the respective companies.

 Like it or not remote working is shaping the future of work trends.
 If done right remote working offers a win-win situation for both employers and employees, thus it’s absolutely critical to nail the guidelines and policies to maximize productivity of remote workers and alleviate the common struggles faced in telecommuting.

-If you’re running your own remote team or you’re on the fence about the whole agile telecommuting approach, The Running Remote Conference 2018 happening on the 23rd and 24th of June in Bali would be ideal for you.
+If you’re running your own remote team or you’re on the fence about the whole agile telecommuting approach, The Running Remote Conference 2024 happening on the 22nd to 24th of April 2024 in Lisbon, Portugal, would be ideal for you.
 This conference will talk in more detail about the future of work and building and scaling a remote team, featuring speakers from companies such as Atlassian, Github, and Doist, just to name a few - that have successfully established a remote team.
-Register today to qualify for a discounted 2 Day Pass.
-Hope to see you there!